Rajkokate/Java-145-days-challenge/README.md

       simpli replace value in formula = n!/r!(n-r)! we calculate all factorial using previous function of factorial and then replace valuse with a, b, c i.e. bc=a/(b*c) a=n_fact , b=r_fact , c=fact_(n-r).

+Day-7
+1. Function Overloading - its not depend on return type of function it will depend on parameters of function.
+2. example like we write multiply function in this different type of parameters we can use like float int double or multiple values like 2 value multiply or 3 value.
+3. Multiple